FilippoOlivo/SSM/results_description.md

 | Transformer    | 5.06   | 7.59   | 10.68  |
 | LSTM           | 1.24   | 1.51   | 1.79   |

-From both the table and the figure we can see that the S4 model is the slowest to train, with a huge gap with the other models.
-The S4D models are significantly faster, with the S4D Real being the fastest.
-Moreover, the introduction of the Mamba architecture always lead to a significant increase of the training time.
-As it regard S6 model we can see that it is significantly slower than the S4D models, but still faster than the S4 model.
-This is due the recurrent nature of the S6 model, which requires more time to compute the forward and backward passes.
-A more efficient implementation of parallel scannning routine in S6 could lead to a significant speedup with performance comparable to the other architectures.
-As it regards LSTM and Transformer architecture, we can see that they are close to the S4D models, but way faster than S6.
+Both the table and figure clearly show that the S4 model is the slowest to train, with a substantial time gap compared to all other models.
+In contrast, S4D models are significantly faster, with S4D Real being the most efficient among them.

+The introduction of the Mamba architecture consistently leads to a noticeable increase in training time across all model variants.
+Regarding the S6 model, it is considerably slower than the S4D models but still faster than the original S4.
+This increased training time is primarily due to the model’s recurrent structure, which adds computational overhead during the forward and backward passes.
+However, a more optimized implementation of the parallel scanning routine in S6 could potentially reduce this gap and bring its performance closer to that of other architectures.

+As for the LSTM and Transformer models, their training times are comparable to the S4D models and significantly faster than S6.

 ### Inference Time

-Here we present the inference times for different models.
-The inference times are measured in seconds and they represent the time taken to complete a single step of inference (forward without gradients).
+This section presents the inference times for the different models.
+Inference time is measured in seconds and reflects the duration required to complete a single forward pass (without gradient computation).

 ![Inference Times](./img/inference_times.png)

-The same data are repored in the table below:
+The same data are reported in the table below:

 | Model          | 256  | 512   | 784   |
 |----------------|------|-------|-------|